davisbradleyj/my-class-repo/18-React/code-drills/00-required-code-drills/01-core-js-classes/README.md

 This means that all the code should function exactly the same, it'll just be presented in a different syntax.

-Here is example syntax for a class a a reminder:
+Here is example syntax for a class as a reminder:

 ```javascript